portfors-lab/sparkle/doc/guide/calibration.rst

 * If you wish to change the calibration frequency or voltage, you will need to edit the :ref:`settings`.

+**When a calibration is set, it will alter all outgoing (analog output) signals with a filter to compensate for the speaker roll-off.
+The exception to this is if the only component in the stimulus is a square wave; it is then assumed that output is not going to a speaker.**

 Calibration Tests
 -----------------